 I love puzzles and resolving puzzles.
-I like starting in a position where things seem almost impossible and clearing things up, starting to unravel the enigma; I relish seeing people blossom, discovering themselves, and seeing their potential and difficulties.
+I like starting in a position where things seem almost impossible and clearing things up, beginning to unravel the enigma; I relish seeing people blossom, discovering themselves, and seeing their potential and difficulties.
 I’m driven by the unused potential I see every day.
-I want it to be open and used.
+I want it to be unobstructed and used.

-Really difficult question.
+Tough question.
 I see many heroic things done by ordinary people, and I love it.
 People who dare to be themselves regardless of expectations of the situation and dare to show their weakness.
-These are the people who will evolve and grow most. if I have to choose one person, it would be my mother.
+These are the people who will evolve and grow most.
+If I had to choose one person, it would be my mother.
 She broke the glass ceiling in the eighties and cleared the path for others.
 She instilled a sense of equality that I try to spread myself.

 Knowledge withheld is knowledge lost.

-Everything does not have to be perfect from the first try.
+Everything does not have to be perfect on the first try.
 Making mistakes will help you tremendously.
 Being upfront about your weakness is the fasted way to mediate them.

 I love sharing knowledge and experience to help people.
 Knowledge not shared is knowledge wasted.
-I get excited when I can help people see patterns and give them the knowledge to tackle them.
+I get excited when I can help people see patterns and give them the ability to tackle them.

 I can see situations clearly and have the ability to word what is going on and what the next steps could be.
 I’m not afraid of saying things the way they are to make sure we break through deadlocks.

-I’m highly interested in the difficulties highly gifted people encounter in their lives and work.
-I dedicate much of my free time to studying this phenomenon and even enlist my horse for the coaching sessions.
+I’m highly interested in the challenges highly gifted people encounter in their lives and work.
+I dedicate much of my free time to studying this phenomenon and even enlist my horse for coaching sessions.